 - You should act in coordination with your child’s teachers and any other caregivers towards this goal.
 This kind of collaboration can benefit your child to a large extent.

 - By staying tuned to your child’s behaviour and needs, you can identify if there is any kind of late childhood social development that your child is experiencing.
-If they lack any specific social or emotional skills, you can help them gain these as they grow.
+If he lacks any specific social or emotional skills, you can help him gain them as he grows.

-- Helping your child understand and manage their internal emotions is what emotional development is all about.
-External elements such as interactions with family, friends, and peers makes up the social aspect.
+- Helping your child understand and manage his internal emotions is what emotional development is all about.
+External elements, such as interactions with family, friends, and peers, make up the social aspect.

 - Social and emotional development in early childhood starts off with simple things like sharing toys or making new friends and continues up to the end of the teenage years.

-- Always emphasize the need for empathy and boost your child’s emotional intelligence by putting them in someone else’s shoes.
+- Always emphasise the need for empathy and boost your child’s emotional intelligence by putting him in someone else’s shoes.

 - Stick to routines and some type of structure at home to help your child feel secure.

-By learning to appreciate his or her own strengths and efforts and also those of others, your child becomes emotionally resilient and can better manage the disappointments and frustrations that they will encounter.
+By learning to appreciate the strengths and efforts pf his own and also those of others, your child becomes emotionally resilient and can better manage the disappointments and frustrations he will encounter.

 The social and emotional development of a child is a long drawn out process which is also quite complicated.
-Being a parent puts you in a position to steer your child towards healthy relationships and positive interactions with people around them.
+Being a parent puts you in a position to steer your child towards healthy relationships and positive interactions with people around him.
 This is essential in helping your child to develop good self-esteem along with strong communication skills.
-Let your child know that you love and support them no matter what and this is what will boost their morale like nothing else.
-And if at any point you suspect that your child is not able to develop as they should at a particular age, do not hesitate to seek the opinion of a qualified medical professional.
+Let your child know that you love and support him no matter what; it will boost his morale like nothing else.
+And if at any point you suspect that your child is not able to develop as he should at a particular age, do not hesitate to seek the opinion of a qualified professional.
 Getting necessary help at the right time can make a world of difference to your child as an adult.